pensando/dsc-linux-patches/patches-2020-04/README.md

 decodes the PTE attributes so we can verify that memory pages have been mapped with correct shareability attributes.

-This is debug code, somewhat, and Pensnado A72-specific.
+This is debug code, somewhat, and Pensando A72-specific.

 **33_configs_and_dts.patch**<br>
 This change includes the current kernel configs and devicetree for